kleineluka/roxstar/README.md

 </h1>

 <p align="center">
-  Every Moshi's talking about the latest thing~ The fact that Moshi Monsters has been re-implemented in NodeJS!
+  <i>Are you ready for the show?</i>
 </p>

-RoxStar is a **fan-made** client and server re-implementation of the Moshi Monsters flash game API!
-This is a love letter to the game that shaped many childhoods across the world. **By using, copying, or modifying this software you are agreeing to the terms laid out in the [license](https://github.com/kleineluka/roxstar/blob/main/LICENSE) (you may also read it [below](#notice--usage-terms-)).**
+RoxStar is a **fan-made** client and server re-implementation of the Moshi Monsters flash game API in NodeJS!
+This is a love letter to the game that shaped many childhoods across the world. **By using, copying, or modifying this software you are agreeing to the terms laid out in the [license](https://github.com/kleineluka/roxstar/blob/main/LICENSE).**

 ## What is this, and why? 🎵
 Every online game relies on a central server.
 This stores data such as player's Moshlings, Rox balance, and high scores.
 When the official servers were shut down, the game became unplayable.
 While a few closed-source revival projects exist, RoxStar was created to be the first fully open-source, secure, and transparent implementation for everyone.